Oil tanker: Modern oil tankers

 The modern oil tanker was developed in the period from 1877 to 1885.
 In 1876, Ludvig and Robert Nobel, brothers of Alfred Nobel, founded Branobel (short for Brothers Nobel) in Baku, Azerbaijan.
 It was, during the late 19th century, one of the largest oil companies in the world.

 Ludvig was a pioneer in the development of early oil tankers.
 He first experimented with carrying oil in bulk on single-hulled barges.
 Turning his attention to self-propelled tankships, he faced a number of challenges.
 A primary concern was to keep the cargo and fumes well away from the engine room to avoid fires.
 Other challenges included allowing for the cargo to expand and contract due to temperature changes, and providing a method to ventilate the tanks.

-The first successful oil tanker was Zoroaster, which carried its 242 LT of kerosene cargo in two iron tanks joined by pipes.
+The first successful oil tanker was Zoroaster, built by Sven Alexander Almqvist in Motala Verkstad, which carried its 242 LT of kerosene cargo in two iron tanks joined by pipes.
 One tank was forward of the midships engine room and the other was aft.
 The ship also featured a set of 21 vertical watertight compartments for extra buoyancy.
 The ship had a length overall of 184 ft, a beam of 27 ft, and a draft of 9 ft.
 Unlike later Nobel tankers, the Zoroaster design was built small enough to sail from Sweden to the Caspian by way of the Baltic Sea, Lake Ladoga, Lake Onega, the Rybinsk and Mariinsk Canals and the Volga River.
+The aft and the stern was put together and then dismantled to make room for the mid-section as the Caspian Sea was reached.

 In 1883, oil tanker design took a large step forward.
 Working for the Nobel company, British engineer Colonel Henry F. Swan designed a set of three Nobel tankers.
 Instead of one or two large holds, Swan's design used several holds which spanned the width, or beam, of the ship.
 These holds were further subdivided into port and starboard sections by a longitudinal bulkhead.
 Earlier designs suffered from stability problems caused by the free surface effect, where oil sloshing from side to side could cause a ship to capsize.
 But this approach of dividing the ship's storage space into smaller tanks virtually eliminated free-surface problems.
 This approach, almost universal today, was first used by Swan in the Nobel tankers Blesk, Lumen, and Lux.